tomanesq/mn-install/README.md

 # SovranoCoin
-Shell script to install a [SovranoCoin Coin Masternode](http://www.sovranocoin.com) on a Linux server running Ubuntu 16.04.
+Shell script to install a [SovranoCoin Masternode](http://www.sovranocoin.com) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Installation